-Restoring Vintage Leather Jackets preserves historical and personal treasures.
+Restoring a leather jacket preserves historical and personal treasures.
 A leather jacket is an investment and proper care must be taken to ensure longevity.
 Follow these simple tips to ensure many years of wear from your leather jacket!

-Because unprotected leather is susceptible to water spotting and/or staining, we recommend the use of a water and stain protector, if available.
-These are usually available in an aerosol spray and are odorless and colorless (will not change the color of the leather) when dry.
+- Because unprotected leather is susceptible to water spotting and/or staining, we recommend the use of a water and stain protector.